 When you register for your orientation session, you will be asked to submit information about the major(s) of greatest interest to you.
 The University will use this information to pre-register you for two-three courses required for the degree program you have selected.
-When you are on campus for orientation, you and your family members will discuss your academic plans with faculty advisors in your academic division.
+During your orientation session, you and your family members will discuss your academic plans with faculty advisors in your academic division.
 These faculty advisors will help you complete your fall schedule and gain a fuller understanding of the University’s requirements.

 Our Streak Week program brings first-year students to campus a few days early so that they can continue to get oriented to university life and to learn invaluable skills to succeed in college without the rush of classes.
 Therefore, it is mandatory that all students, both commuter and resident, attend all of the programmatic sessions during the weekend.